-1-5 Field Artillery 3 rd Division Association Lafayette Escadrille Memorial 147th Engineer Monument 4 th Division Association National Guard Association of the 90 th Infantry Division 507th Parachute Infantry Regiment United States 1 st Division Memorial Association 5 th Division Association Pointe Du Hoc 1 st Engineer Special Brigade 5 th Engineer Special Brigade Society of American Military Engineers 29th Infantry Division Association 6 th Engineer Special Brigade State of Missouri 2 nd Division Association American Overseas Memorial Day State of Tennessee 30 th Infantry Division Association Commemorative Fund Subsidies Fund 316th Infantry Division Association Commonwealth of Pennsylvania Theodore Roosevelt Association 351st Bomb Group Monument Flower Fund Vietnam Veterans Plaque 381 st Bomb Group Monument Generic Private Memorials 398th Bomb Group Monument Korean War Veterans Fund
+1-5 Field Artillery 3 rd Division Association Lafayette Escadrille Memorial 147 th Engineer Monument 4 th Division Association National Guard Association of the 90th Infantry Division 507th Parachute Infantry Regiment United States 1st Division Memorial Association 5 th Division Association Pointe Du Hoc 1st Engineer Special Brigade 5 th Engineer Special Brigade Society of American Military Engineers 29th Infantry Division Association 6 th Engineer Special Brigade State of Missouri 2 nd Division Association American Overseas Memorial Day State of Tennessee 30th Infantry Division Association Commemorative Fund Subsidies Fund 316th Infantry Division Association Commonwealth of Pennsylvania Theodore Roosevelt Association 351st Bomb Group Monument Flower Fund Vietnam Veterans Plaque 381st Bomb Group Monument Generic Private Memorials 398th Bomb Group Monument Korean War Veterans Fund

 The federal government does not set aside assets to pay future benefits or other expenditures associated with funds from dedicated collections.
 The dedicated cash receipts collected from the public into the fund are deposited in the U.S. Treasury, which uses the cash for general government purposes.
 Treasury securities are issued to the Commission as evidence of its receipts.
 Treasury securities are an asset to the Commission and a liability to the U.S. Treasury.
-Because the Commission and the U.S. Treasury are both parts of the government, the assets and liability in the U.S. government-wide financial statements.
+Because the Commission and the U.S. Treasury are both parts of the government, the assets and liabilities offset each other from the standpoint of the government as a whole.
+For this reason, they do not represent an asset or a liability in the U.S. government-wide financial statements.
 Treasury securities provide the Commission with authority to draw upon the U. S. Treasury to make future expenditures.
 When the Commission requires redemption of these securities to make expenditures, the government finances those expenditures out of accumulated cash balances, by raising tax or other receipts, by borrowing from the public or repaying less debt, or by curtailing other expenditures.
 This is the same way that the government finances all other expenditures.